 Source: https://gvb.nl/en/gvb-maps

-How to pay for Amsterdam metro?
+How to pay for Amsterdam metro in 2026?

 The Amsterdam metro is part of the GVB network, the transport company that operates Amsterdam public transport.
 You can pay for your rides per kilometer at a rate of €1,16 for boarding + €0,217 per km (2026 tariffs).
-To do this, you need an OV-chipcard and a usual bank card (OV-pay).
+To do this, you need an OV-chipcard or a usual bank card (OV-pay).
 This is convenient for single trips.

-GVB tram/ bus/ metro tickets prices in 2026:
+GVB tram / bus / metro ticket prices in 2026:

-| Ticket valid in the GVB tram, bus, metro for | Price | Cost per day |
+| Ticket valid in GVB tram, bus, metro for | Price | Cost per day |

 |---|---|---|